Self Contrastive Learning for Session-based Recommendation: Experiments and Results

-\paragraph{\textbf{Implementation Details.}} We conduct experiments with the proposed \scl method using three state-of-the-art models, \gcegnn\footnote{https://github.com/CCIIPLab/GCE-GNN}, \dhcn\footnote{https://github.com/xiaxin1998/DHCN}, and \cotrec\footnote{https://github.com/xiaxin1998/COTREC}.
-We first reproduce the experimental results of these models by following the settings and protocols specified in their original papers.
+\paragraph{\textbf{Implementation Details.}} We evaluate the performance of our proposed \scl method using the metrics of P@$k$ (Precision) and MRR@$k$ (Mean Reciprocal Rank), where the cutoff $k$ is set to 5, 10 or 20.
+We conduct experiments with the proposed \scl method using three SOTA models, \gcegnn, \dhcn, and \cotrec.
+We first reproduce the experimental results of these models by following the settings in their original papers.
 Then, we apply the \scl to these three models.
 For the hyperparameters used in the \scl, the temperature parameter, denoted by $\tau$, is set to 0.1, and the loss weight parameter, denoted by $\beta$, is varied within a range of 0.1 to 100.
-We have omitted the evaluation of \cotrec on the \nowplaying dataset as we were unable to replicate the results.
+We have omitted the evaluation of \cotrec on the \nowplaying as we were unable to replicate the results.

-It is noteworthy that, to demonstrate the effectiveness of our proposed \scl method, we adhere to the settings of hyperparameters suggested in original papers and do not perform any additional hyperparameter optimization during our implementation process.
-In other words, we do not make any changes to the existing settings, except for incorporating our proposed \scl method.
-Further exploration of the hyperparameter space may lead to additional performance enhancements introduced by the proposed \scl method.